jlangch/venice/doc/readme/cryptography.md

 does not seem to have AES hardware acceleration probably due to its RISC nature.

+**Deriving a 256 bit key from a passhrase**

+The 256 bit encryption key is derived from the passphrase using a *PBKDF2WithHmacSHA256* secret key factory with a 16 byte random salt and 65536 iterations.
+Carefully choose a long enough passphrase.

 **Salt, IV, Nonce, Counter**

+*Salt*, *IV*, *Nonce* and/or *Counter* are random and unique for every call of `crypt/encrypt-file`.

-While encrypting a file the random salt (when a passphrase is used), IV, nonce and/or counter are written to the start of the encrypted file and read before decrypting the file:
+While encrypting a file the random *Salt* (when a passphrase is used), *IV*, *Nonce* and/or *Counter* are written to the start of the encrypted file and read before decrypting the file:

 ```